muhmaz3/Deep_Learning_Specialization/README.md

 ### Course4: Convolutional Neural Networks
 This course gave me spectacularly retrospective experience.
-I time-travaled through each milestones of CNN, and they were Lenet-5, AlexNet, VGG, ResNet and InceptionNet, chronologically.
+That was, I time-travaled through each milestones of CNNs, which were Lenet-5, AlexNet, VGG, ResNet and InceptionNet, chronologically.
 Next, the lecturer introduced YOLO, a efficient algorithm for object detection since it only look once on each grid in the image.
 Finally, the interesting topics, Face Recognition and Neural Style Transfer, were present.

 ### Course5: Sequence Models
+Firstly, the lecturer stated different architectures between RNN, Bidirectional RNN and LSTM.
+Next, he illustated a magnificent word representation skill called Word Embeddings, which allowed the performance of NLP-related application improved by a large degree.
+When the journey came to Sequence to Sequence architectures, the professor introduced a very efficient search algorithm called Beam Search.
+Finally, the interesting topics involved Attention Model and Speech Recognition.